Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Online Algorithms

 \section{Online Algorithms}

-The online convex problems~\eqref{eq:P2} are non-smooth due to the normed regularization terms in $G$.
+Online convex problems~\eqref{eq:P2} are non-smooth due to the normed regularization terms in $G$.
 To achieve fast, online solutions, we propose a two-step procedure.
-First, we adapt an approach in~\cite{AB-MT:12,YN:05} to obtain a smooth version of~\eqref{eq:P2}, called~\eqref{eq:P2smooth}.
+First, we follow~\cite{AB-MT:12,YN:05} to obtain a smooth version of~\eqref{eq:P2}, called~\eqref{eq:P2smooth}.
 Then, we extend the \textit{Nesterov's accelerated-gradient} method~\cite{YN:13}---known to achieve an optimal first-order convergence rate for smooth and offline convex problems---to solve the problem~\eqref{eq:P2smooth}.
-Finally, we quantify the dynamic regret~\cite{MZ:03} of online decisions w.r.t. solutions of~\eqref{eq:P1} in probability. \\ \textbf{Step 1: (Smooth approximation of~\eqref{eq:P2})} To simplify the discussion, let us use the generic notation $\map{F}{\mathcal{U}}{\real}$ for a convex and potentially non-smooth function, which can represent any particular component of the objective function $G(t,\vect{u})$ of~\eqref{eq:P2} at time $t$. \begin{definition}[Smoothable function] We call a convex function $F(\vect{u})$ \textit{smoothable} on $\mathcal{U}$ if there exists $a>0$ such that, for every $\mu>0$, there is a continuously differentiable convex function $\map{F_{\mu}}{\mathcal{U}}{\real}$ satisfying \\ (1) $F_{\mu}(\vect{u}) \leq F(\vect{u}) \leq F_{\mu}(\vect{u})+ a \mu$, for all $\vect{u}\in \mathcal{U}$. \\ (2) There exists $b>0$ such that $F_{\mu}$ has a Lipschitz gradient over $\mathcal{U}$ with Lipschitz constant $b/ \mu$, i.e., \\
+Finally, we quantify the dynamic regret~\cite{MZ:03} of online decisions w.r.t. solutions of~\eqref{eq:P1} in probability. \\ \textbf{Step 1: (Smooth approximation of~\eqref{eq:P2})} To simplify the discussion, let us use the generic notation $\map{F}{\mathcal{U}}{\real}$ for a convex and potentially non-smooth function, which can represent any particular component of the objective function $G(t,\vect{u})$ of~\eqref{eq:P2} at time $t$.